Why to Wonder if Someone Reads Fiction

 Of course they do.

 All I’m saying is that people who don’t read fiction—with a little literary fiction in the mix—I take into my life with a little more caution.
-This dislike or disinterest in fiction could indicate that the person’s a problem person.
+Their stated dislike or disinterest in fiction could indicate to me that the person’s a problem person.

 Could be not.